Surgical Sterilization (cont.)

 - Find a local Obstetrician-Gynecologist in your town

 A vasectomy is usually performed by either a urologist or a general surgeon.
-Under local anesthesia, the vas deferens (tubes that carry sperm from the testicles into the urethra, also known as spermatic ducts) from each testicle is severed.
+Under local anesthesia, the vas deferens (tubes that carry sperm from the testicles into the urethra, also known as ductus deferens) from each testicle is severed.
 The open ends are then closed off.
 A vasectomy can be performed in the clinic and involves making two small openings in the scrotum.
 After a vasectomy, the man may feel tenderness or bruising around the incision site.